Strood: Commerce

 Settlement geography tells us that a bridging point becomes a route centre and a trading centre.
 Being a lowest bridging point of a critical prehistoric military route compounds the problem.
-Towns had to built above the flood plain at a pinch point and flat land on the Rochester side of the river was needed for a walled town with castle and cathedral, in effect sterilising the land that side of the river from future major development.
-The land was locked by the construction of the London, Chatham and Dover railway in an embankment and arches.
-Small shops grew up around "The Angel" in Strood forming the town centre.
-Further small rows were built within the housing along Gun Lane and at Darnley Road.
+Towns had to be built above the flood plain at a pinch point and flat land on the Rochester side of the River Medway was needed for a walled town with castle and cathedral, in effect sterilising the land that side of the River Medway from future major development.
+The landmass was locked by the construction of the London, Chatham and Dover railway in an embankment and arches.
+Small shops grew up around "The Angel" on North Street in Strood forming the town centre.